kits-ab/kits/README.md

 # kits.se

-This project contains the source code and content for [kits.se](https://kits.se).
+This project contains the source code and content for <https://kits.se>.

 ### License

-Copyright 2015-2017 KITS AB
+Copyright 2015-2019 KITS AB

-The source code for this project is licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License in the LICENSE file, or at:

 <http://www.apache.org/licenses/LICENSE-2.0>